Image ofABBA

 The Profile

-ABBA is a Swedish pop group formed in 1972 by Agnetha Fältskog, Björn Ulvaeus, Benny Andersson and Anni-Frid Lyngstad.
-They became one of the best-selling music acts in history, widely known for meticulously produced recordings and enduring hit singles.
+ABBA are a Swedish pop group formed in Stockholm in 1972 by Agnetha Fältskog, Björn Ulvaeus, Benny Andersson and Anni‑Frid Lyngstad.
+They won the 1974 Eurovision Song Contest with Waterloo, became one of the world’s best‑selling music artists, and are known for immaculate harmonies and studio craft.
+They were inducted into the Rock and Roll Hall of Fame in 2010 and returned with new studio recordings on Voyage in 2021.